abc7281/CS-351/project-4/README.md

 | 1 000 000 000 | 6.82 | 1.78 | 5.04 |
 | 5 000 000 000 | 48.06 | 9.42 | 38.65 |

-**Are the results what I expected?
-Why is CUDA a poor fit here?**
+**Are the results what you expected?
+Speculate as to why it looks like CUDA isn’t a great solution for this problem.**
 Yes.
-Each GPU launch incurs significant latency plus two PCIe transfers; the per-element work is only one addition, so the overhead dominates for small/medium arrays.
-Only at billions of elements does the GPU approach CPU time, and even there the CPU’s cache-friendly loop remains competitive.
-CUDA excels when each thread does _lots_ of math—not one integer add.
+Each GPU launch has a lot of latency and two PCIe transfers.
+The per-element work is only one addition, so the overhead takes over for small/medium arrays.
+Only at billions of elements does the GPU approach CPU time, and even there the CPU’s cache-friendly loop is still strong.
+CUDA excels when each thread does _lots_ of math, not one integer add.

 ---